roiyad/challenge/README.md

 ## Getting Started
 To install and run the Chrome extension, refer to this tutorial:
-[Chrome Extension Setup Guide](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world?hl=he)
+[Chrome Extension Setup Guide](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world?hl=he) Very important do not use dark screen mode.
+The chat has problem with this mode it will be fixed

 ## How It Works
 The extension consists of two key components: